Let’s talk images! Every post should have one! You heard me. One. Yes, there are exceptions and personal preferences so let’s just dive right in.

 In the first three, I use a frame for the book covers, since I am constantly making images for reviews.
 In the second three, the background is a frame, so that I can change it out for relevant images.
 And in the third set, I don’t actually change the images, I’ve changed the text only.

 Because I already have this image set up, I only need to change minor things for each feature image, which allows me to create them quickly.
-And let’s be honest, when you’re typing up 10 or blog posts you don’t want to be spending hours creating images in the right size.
+And let’s be honest, when you’re typing up 10 or so blog posts you don’t want to be spending hours creating images in the right size.

 Regardless of what you choose to use, always have something that is set for the correct dimensions.
 This will save you many headaches in the future.